Our Mission

 What We Do

-Our team facilitates online trainings and professional development; creates community for photovoice continuing education; consults with photovoice projects, organizations, and individuals worldwide; and implements photovoice projects.
+Our team facilitates online and in-person trainings and professional development; creates community for photovoice continuing education; consults with photovoice projects, organizations, and individuals worldwide; and implements photovoice projects.

 Upcoming events